CryptechTest/minetest_doc_items/README.md

 * Misc. items (e.g. dye, stick, flour)

 Entries are automatically added.
 The information in the entries is mostly automatically generated.
-It countains information about a wide range of topics:
+It contains information about a wide range of topics:

 For blocks, it tells you about physics, digging properties, drops (including